 Donn Cúailnge is a bull that features in Irish ancient folklore.

-This is a type of fairy in ancient mythology.
+The Dullahan is one of the most famous myths and legends in Irish folklore.
 The term refers to a sort of headless mythic creature.

 In Irish mythology, Ellén Trechend is a three-headed beast.